ojuuji/rbmerge/www/help/readme.md

 For each part in the group this column contains name of the part and the number of these parts in the inventory.

-If there are more than one part number in the group, or if the part number differs from the reference part number in first column, then it also includes part number in the square brackets (see screenshot in `Column #2` above for example).
+If there are more than one part number in the group, or if the part number differs from the reference part number in first column, then description also includes part number in the square brackets (see screenshot in `Column #2` above for example).

 In case of multiple part numbers they are listed in the same order as in `Column #3`.

 ## Merging Parts

 The same parts of different colors are merged unconditionally.
-Then, basing on the merge options, additional relations are considered for merging.
+Then, basing on the merge options, additional part relationships are considered for merging.

 How this is done.
 When processing parts list, every part is resolved to so-called _reference part_.
 Then all parts with the same reference part are merged together.